Pets in the baggage compartment

 - The carrier must not have wheels attached.

 - Any wheels must be removed prior to check-in.

 Your pet carrier must meet all of the conditions listed above or it will not be accepted for travel.

 If your pet is travelling in the checked baggage compartment, pet restraint devices (e.g. pet strollers and car seats) are accepted:

-Since Air Canada assumes no responsibility for the care or feeding of pets while in transit, it is most important that you prepare both the cage and the animal ahead of time:
+Since Air Canada assumes no responsibility for the care or feeding of cats and dogs while in transit, it is most important that you prepare both the pet carrier and your pet ahead of time:

 - Feed your pet four to six hours prior to departure, as a full stomach may cause discomfort during travel.